 Instructions

-- Repeat layers two more times until all potatoes, cheese and bacon are used.
-Fold up the sides (if using a skillet or pan, you may want to cover with foil to keep the heat in) and pinch the top closed.
-Place directly on heat, cover grill and cook for 10-20 minutes, until potatoes are tender all the way through.
-Open foil and sprinkle with green onions.
+• Repeat the layers two more times until all the potatoes, cheese, and bacon have been used.
+Fold up the sides of the foil (if using a skillet or pan, you may want to cover it with foil to keep the heat in) and pinch the top closed.
+Place directly onto your charcoal grill or gas grill.
+Cover the grill, and cook for 10-20 minutes, until potatoes are tender all the way through.
+Open up the foil and sprinkle with green onions.
 Serve immediately.

 Notes